 Once I joined the Fetish scene, I got to see more dynamics at play, and got to meet more people who all experience their kinks in a variety of ways.
 I started to realise that I had a lot to discover about myself and a lot of kinky things to explore before I made any hard and fast decisions about labels & roles.

-I decided to remove my ‘submissive’ role from Fetlife, partly because I hated all the assumptive messages that came with being an unowned submissive on Fetlife, and partly because I didn’t want to pigeonhole myself.
+I decided to remove my ‘submissive’ role from Fetlife, partly because I hated all the messages filled with assumption that came with being an unowned submissive on Fetlife, and partly because I didn’t want to pigeonhole myself.
 I had seen a lot of people shift in terms of how they identified and I wanted to give myself the room to do that too.

 Since then I’ve discovered I do in fact enjoy Topping, to the point that identifying as predominantly submissive is now unlikely.
 I’m going to do another blog post soon about my kink orientation so won’t going into detail about where I fall on the spectrum in this post.
 I will say though that I don’t think I could have learnt what I have about myself without shedding the submissive label and without removing all my expectations of future relationships.